kartikmungole/Email-Verification-Project/README.md

 Navigate to the registration page and sign up with your email address.
 A verification email will be sent to the provided email.
 Open the email and click the verification link.
+Once verified, you can log in to your account.